s4ke/Master-Thesis/src/md/025-arrows.md

 interface as compared to a monadic one.

-While we could have based our DSL on Profunctors as well, we chose Arrows in this thesis since they they allow for a more direct way of thinking about parallelism than general Profunctors because of their composability.
+While we could have based our DSL on Profunctors as well, we chose Arrows in this thesis since they allow for a more direct way of thinking about parallelism than general Profunctors because of their composability.
 However, they are a promising candidate for future improvements of our DSL.
 Some Profunctors, especially ones supporting a composition operation,